timb-machine-mirrors/CoolerVoid-codecat/readme.md

 $ gunicorn --certfile=server.crt --keyfile=server.key -b 127.0.0.1:50001 wsgi:app
 ```
 The same command to frontend, but you need to use port 50093.

-Remember, codecat have a function to recursive reading in the directory.
-This function with user input is a dangerous issue called **"path traversal"**.
-Use this tool in a controlled place.
-My machine is a local virtual machine to run a codecat.
-Looking at the firewall context, you can block different IP addresses to limit access of codecat for example.

 ## How can you use it?